 When learning a list of sight words, it is important to use them and see them used in context such as placing the word into a sentence and seeing the sight word written or used in a book.
 Sight words have a place and purpose in reading and oral language and children need opportunities to make these connections.

-This is where early readers with repetitive texts and picture cues are useful when learning sight words.
-Early readers are great for lots of reasons such as developing confidence but in this case I am using them to provide an opportunity to spot the sight word, read the sentence, then build the sight word using wooden letters and then place glass gems onto the letters that make the sight word.
+Decodable early readers are great for providing an opportunity to spot the sight word, read the sentence, then build the sight word using wooden letters and then place glass gems onto the letters that make the sight word.
 This activity is great for small group activities and learning centres to consolidate explicit lesson taught previously.

 Create the Alphabet